Paincakess/paincakess.github.io/_posts/2025-10-26-web-llm-attacks.md

   - Research
   - AI
 tags:
-  - LLM
+  - LLM-attacks
-  - AI
+  - AI-vulns
 ---
 ![Intro-Image](https://paincakes.sirv.com/Images/Research/banner.png)

 So, big LLMs like ChatGPT, Gemini, and Grok are kinda rewriting how we interact with websites and APIs these days.
-Everyone’s trying to plug them into their systems — customer support, translation, content generation, automation — you name it.
+Everyone’s trying to integrate them into their systems — customer support, translation, content generation, automation — you name it.
 But here’s the catch: along with all that hype, they’ve opened up a whole new set of security issues.
 “Web LLM attacks” have been popping up everywhere in recent research, and I couldn’t help but dig into them myself.
 Figured I’d throw my notes here in a chill blog post.
 Some of these attacks might be old news for the newer models, but they’re still super interesting — I mean, who doesn’t find social engineering an AI bot kinda fun?

 # What are LLMs?